andyglick/knife-api/README.md

 Decided to change the name of this gem from knife-dsl to knife-api because the gem exposes methods from knife, the workhorse command line tool from the chef system and makes the methods available to ruby code.
-A library that lets you drive a command line tool programmaticly offers an API and is not a DSL.
+A library that lets you drive a command line tool programmatically offers an API and is not a DSL.

 A small library that lets you drive Chef's `knife` programmatically